 With everything wired up, let’s dive into configuring the system!
 Given the nature of this post, we’re only going to focus on the configuration steps for enabling the secondary alternator and Wakespeed regulator.
 One awesome feature of this system provided with the Lynx Smart BMS is that the charge profile for the other Victron Energy chargers in our example system (MultiPlus inverter/charger and solar charge controller) is managed intelligently by the Cerbo GX using DVCC.
 This is possible because all of these devices are “talking” to each other digitally through the Cerbo GX.
 If you want to learn more about this DVCC magic you can read this section of the Cerbo GX manual.
 But, If your system has other chargers/devices that don’t have a data connection on them (no VE.Bus, VE.Direct, VE.Can, etc.), such as an Orion DC-DC charger, and therefore cannot be managed by DVCC, you’ll have to configure that device the “old fashioned” way with VictronConnect which is beyond the scope of this post.

-We also won’t discuss all the setup possibilities of the Cerbo GX.
-Instead we’ll only focus on what’s necessary to make it work with the Wakespeed regulator.
+We also won’t discuss all the setup possibilities of the Cerbo GX – you can check out this other post about that.
+Instead, we’ll only focus on what’s necessary to make it work with the Wakespeed regulator.
 However, we’ll be dedicating another post to the Cerbo GX including connecting it to VRM so “stay tuned” for that, or consider signing up for our email newsletter which is available at the bottom of all of our pages.

 Victron Lynx Smart BMS Configuration with Victron Connect